SergioTA01229274/ap-labs/labs/advanced-logger/README.md

 Build and Use instructions
 --------------------------
-- Run the following commands in order to obtain the executable file that runs the code: gcc -c logger.c -o logger.o, gcc -c testLogger.c -o testLogger.o, gcc logger.o testLogger.o -o main
+- Run the following commands in order to obtain the executable file that runs the code: `gcc -c logger.c -o logger.o`, `gcc -c testLogger.c -o testLogger.o`, `gcc logger.o testLogger.o -o main`
 - Once the files are compiled an executable file "main" will be created
-- Run the executable file using ./main and see the output in stdout.
+- Run the executable file using `./main` and see the output in stdout.
 Another output will be logged into syslog.
-You can check the output in syslog with: tail /var/log/syslog
+You can check the output in syslog with: `tail /var/log/syslog`